chibiboba/JS-120/JS 129/JS 129 study guide.md

 ##### The Global Object and Undeclared Variables

+- Undeclared variables are added to the global object as property.
 - The global object has an interesting property: whenever you assign a value to a variable without using the `let`, `const`, or `var` keywords (we'll discuss `var` later), the variable gets added to the global object as a property.

 ```js